Frequently Asked Questions

 You'll get a run-down of the precious metals markets from a seasoned pro with a proven track record.
 The podcast covers precious metals, commodities and the financial markets, and sometimes includes interviews and reports from special guests.

 What with the economy tanking and the Central Banks engaging in all sorts of craziness, the precious metals markets can be all over the map.
-Turd gives a detailed discussion, analyzing trends and data, and focusing on news that affects the precious metals markets.
+TF gives a detailed discussion, analyzing trends and data, and focusing on news that affects the precious metals markets.

-You can gain access to the Vault by visiting the Subscribe page.
+You can gain access to The Vault by visiting the Subscribe page.

 That’s the beauty of the podcast format – you can listen to it when you want, where you want.
 But you can only listen if you join.

-A big yes to that – Turd takes subscriber questions, and he will often answer them on the next show or directly in the comments.
+A big yes to that – TF takes subscriber questions, and he will often answer them on the next show or directly in the comments.
 You can send him a question on our Contact page.